A white man shows 5 drawings to a group of participants in a study room.

 Connoisseurship, I quickly realized, is not an individual sport.

-Now, I oversee all early modern prints and drawings in our substantial collection, ranging roughly from the 14th to the 19th century.
+Now, I oversee all early modern prints and drawings in our substantial collection, ranging roughly from the fourteenth to the nineteenth century.
 The opportunity to broaden one’s knowledge in response to one’s collection is undoubtedly one of the most thrilling and enriching aspects of the curatorial profession.
 This sense of excitement, though, can sometimes be accompanied by one of daunting responsibility.

 Participants examine Old Masters drawings.